 |Budget for Gokarna||Rs 3000 - 3500|

 What is the best time to visit Gokarna?

-The best time to visit Gokarna can be in the months after the Monsoon which is from October to March.
+The best time to visit Gokarna can be in the months after the Monsoon which is from September to March.
 But since people have been knowing about Gokarna in the last few years you might be able to see a decent crowd.
-The months from April to June are quite hot but attracts a lot lesser tourists and could be one of the ways to save some money during the offseason.
+The months from April to June are quite hot but attracts a lot of lesser tourists and could be one of the ways to save some money during the offseason.